 Today, H.T.M.S.
 Prab and H.T.M.S.
 Sattakut have been turned into popular dive sites.

-For ten years, these two battleships are being recognized to serve as artificial coral reefs.
+For ten years, these two battleships have been recognized to serve as artificial coral reefs.
 A wealth of marine biodiversity at the sites has eventually attracted divers and tourists to learn more about the history of Thai battleships.
 This has generated jobs and income for local communities and businesses approximately Baht 59 million per year from more than 28,000 visitors per year.
-PTTEP has carried out analysis on Social Return on Investment (SROI) of this project by translates social and environmental outcomes, compares to the value from project investment of time, money and other resources.
-It appears that the value of the SROI ratio is 5.34:1.
+PTTEP has carried out analysis on Social Return on Investment (SROI) of this project by translating social and environmental outcomes, compares to the value from project investment of time, money and other resources.
+It appears that the value of the SROI ratio is 5.34: 1.

 H.T.M.S.
-Underwater Learning Site Project received many international awards including Global CSR award 2020 - Platinum Winner (India), Stevie Award (Silver) Innovation in Community Relations (Singapore), Best CSR Campaign (Indonesia), Best Environmental Excellence Award – Gold (Indonesia) and Green Leadership (Philippines).
+Underwater Learning Site Project received many international awards including Gulf Sustainability Awards 2021 (Silver) Best Community Development (The United Arab Emirates), Global CSR award 2020 - Platinum Winner (India), Stevie Award (Silver) Innovation in Community Relations (Singapore), Best CSR Campaign (Indonesia), Best Environmental Excellence Award – Gold (Indonesia) and Green Leadership (Philippines).